← Back to All Dogs

 Where can I adopt a Poodle in Calgary?

 Poodles and Poodle mixes appear in Calgary rescues regularly across all three sizes.
 Best places to monitor: Calgary Humane Society, AARCS, BARCS, ARF Alberta, Pawsitive Match Rescue Foundation, Cochrane Humane Society.
 Some Calgary-area Poodle-specific rescues operate informally through Facebook groups.
-Browse all currently available Calgary Poodles and Poodle mixes from 15+ Calgary rescues here; listings update every 2 hours.
+Browse all currently available Calgary Poodles and Poodle mixes from 15+ Calgary rescues here; listings update regularly.

 Are Doodles good family dogs?